himanshu-kumar-verma/Music-Website-Traffic-Analysis-using-Excel/README.md

 # 🎵 Music Website Traffic Analysis

+**Internship Project at:** Alfido Tech.
+**Role:** Data Analyst Intern
+**Duration:** 1 Month

+## 🏢 Project Context

+- This project was completed as part of a **Data Analyst Internship** at **Alfido Tech**
+- The analysis and dashboard were developed for learning and internal evaluation purposes.
+- All insights and visualizations were created by the author using publicly available data.

 ## 📌 Brief Summary
 - Analyzed music website traffic data to identify user engagement patterns, top artists, popular tracks, geographic trends, and time-based insights using Excel.